Item Optimisation overview

 1. Chronic Condition Management (CCMPs and reviews)

 Eligibility is based on historical billing at your practice.
 Looking at whether a patient has been billed an item 965 at the practice in the past 18 months or an item 967 in the past 18 months, and either of those items was billed more than three months ago.
-This list excludes patients who have had an item 967 in the past 3 months.
+This list excludes patients who have had an item 967 in the past 3 months, and patients who are coming up to being due for their next review.

 EXAMPLES: